arrdem/katamari/README.md

 "real" build tools try to solve this problem by rendering build steps declarative, so that the declared dependency relationships can be used to derive incremental compilation behavior.
 This is the approach taken by Bazel, Buck, Pants, Maven, Boot and more.

-As a Twitter employee I spent a lot of... quality time with Pants and came to appreciate the repeatability properties it provided, and its change detection facilities.
+As a Twitter employee I spent a lot of "quality" time with Pants and came to appreciate the repeatability properties it provided, and its change detection facilities.
 Unfortunately because Pants and friends try to be efficient general purpose solutions for many toolchains, their particular machinery is greatly complicated by the needs of those tools.
 For instance Pant's Java compilation pipeline is inextricably bound to Scala's incremental compilation engine because that was a high priority for the Pants developers.
 As these tools are institutional, they're thinly documented at best.